 Assess and consider building resilience.

-CATEGORY 1 – In accordance with 36 CFR 800.3(a)(1), the following CRS Undertakings, identified as Category 1, have been determined by DHS to have no potential to effect historic properties and do not require Section 106 consultation.
-A DHS Qualified Professional will keep records of all CRS Undertakings subject to this Agreement by completing the DHS Nationwide Programmatic Agreement for Climate Resiliency and Sustainability Undertakings Review Form in Appendix B for compliance and auditing purposes.
+CATEGORY 1 – In accordance with 36 C.F.R.
+800.3(a)(1), the following CRS Undertakings, identified as Category 1, have been determined to have no potential to affect historic properties even if historic properties may be present and do not require Section 106 consultation.
+A DHS Qualified Professional in the appropriate discipline will keep records of all CRS Undertakings subject to this Agreement by completing the DHS Nationwide Programmatic Agreement for Climate Resiliency and Sustainability Undertakings Review Form in Appendix B for annual reporting, compliance, and auditing purposes.

 For this category of undertakings, “public right-of-way” means any character defining feature(s) of a historic property(ies) visible from the public street or sidewalk immediately adjacent to the property.
 For this category, ground disturbance is permitted if it occurs in areas previously subjected to mechanized construction excavation and fill to the full depth of the proposed CRS Undertaking, and/or has been previously surveyed and a no effect determination made by a DHS Qualified Professional.